 - Heavy frame

-Affordable isn’t synonymous with dull, as you’ll quickly see with this vibrant aluminum mountain bike from Hiland.
+Affordable isn’t synonymous with dull, as you’ll quickly see with this vibrant Hiland aluminum mountain bike.
 This fun women’s mountain bike is available in mint green and purple frames to help you stand out from the crowd.

 Even seemingly small details can make a mountain bike better suited for female riders.
 This Hiland aluminum bike features a sloped upper tube and a compact frame for smaller cyclists.